 Access for all to economic and social opportunities is essential to the World Bank’s mission of reducing poverty and promoting shared prosperity.
 Transport systems that provide access to jobs and services to everyone lead to improvements in maternal health, participation in education and human development.
 Particular opportunities become available to women and young people, and vulnerable groups, in terms of accessing markets, economic opportunities, health care and education, thus increasing equity and reducing poverty.
 At the same time, large and small enterprises benefit from enhanced accessibility through access to a wider pool of labor that can result in expanded production, new investment and creation of new jobs.

 The World Bank is focusing its accessibility efforts on the following dimensions:

-- Inclusive access: transport access for persons with disability, the elderly, the poor;
+- Inclusive access: transport access for the poor, for persons with disability and for the elderly;

 - Gender and transport: taking into account the specific mobility needs of women (see Gender and Transport publications)

 - Employment: planning transport to increase access to jobs

 - Measurability: development of indicators of access and mobility at the national and sub-national levels in relation to the above factors as well as with other priority social indices; and pro-poor growth issues.